 The ceremony signifies the beginning of medical students’ journeys to receiving long white coats, when they are physicians.
 It also symbolizes professionalism, caring and trust, which they must earn from patients, according to an essay providing historical perspective on the doctor’s white coat that was published in the AMA Journal of Ethics®.

-The short white coat works as a steppingstone to the longer white coat many students progress to at the completion of their degree.
+The short white coat works as a steppingstone to the longer white coat that many medical students progress to at the completion of their degree.
+Many begin their journey in medical education with a white-coat ceremony.

 “We tell our students you develop your professionalism through relationships, reflection and resilience,” Dr. Terregino said.
 “It’s something you wear all the time when you don’t have the white coat on.